spectral-compute/scale-docs/docs/manual/diagnostic-flags.md

 specific things into errors.

-In `nvcc` mode, the SCALE compiler accepts only the `nvcc` syntax, but allows allows the same set of diagnostic names accepted by `clang` (as well as the special names supported by NVIDIA's `nvcc`).
+In `nvcc` mode, the SCALE compiler accepts only the `nvcc` syntax, but allows the same set of diagnostic names accepted by `clang` (as well as the special names supported by NVIDIA's `nvcc`).
 For example:

 ```